-Technical POC: Dr. C. Michael Lindsay AFRL/RWTE
+Technical POC: Dr. C. Michael Lindsay

+AFRL/RWTE

 (850) 882-1543

 c.lindsay@us.af.mil

-13. RESEARCH AREA 13 - FACILITIES AND EQUIPMENT ENABLING ORDNANCE TECHNOLOGIES AND ADVANCED ENERGETICS (RWTM)
+13. RESEARCH AREA 13 - FACILITIES, SYSTEMS, AND EQUIPMENT ENABLING MUNITION SCIENCE AND TECHNOLOGIES RESEARCH (RWT)

-AFRL/RWT anticipates a need for new, improved, and often unique capabilities to support expanding future in-house research in the areas of ordnance technologies and advanced energetics.
-These new RWT facilities, equipment and instrumentation will enable world-class research, development, integration, fabrication and testing of emerging ordnance technologies from fundamental science to demonstrating prototype munition-system concepts.
-As most of the needs are unique, developing the concepts and preliminary designs for the new equipment and associated instrumentation to be used in these facilities will need to be approached as research and development projects, not as just design projects.
+AFRL/RWT anticipates a need for new, improved, and often unique research capabilities to support expanding future in-house research in the areas of munition technologies.
+These new RWT facilities, systems, and equipment will enable world-class research, development, integration, fabrication, instrumentation, and testing of emerging munition technologies from fundamental science to demonstrating prototype munition-system concepts.
+As most of the needs are unique, developing the concepts and preliminary designs for the new equipment with associated instrumentation to be used in these facilities will need to be approached as research and development projects, not as just design projects.
 The new capability will also be required to meet current requirements and regulations with flexibility for future agility.
-Of particular interest are proposals for concept development, preliminary design, capability assessment, associated cost estimates and delivery of prototype capability for the new research equipment that will be required to pursue revolutionary changes in ordnance technologies.
+Of interest are proposals for concept development, preliminary design, capability assessment, associated cost estimates and delivery of prototype capability for the new research equipment that will compliment current in-house capability and be required to pursue revolutionary changes in munition technologies.